rancher/docs/content/rancher/v2.6/en/cluster-provisioning/rke-clusters/_index.md

 - Windows Containers with RKE2 powered by ContainerD
 - Added provisioning of Windows RKE2 custom clusters directly from the Rancher UI
-- Calico CNI for Windows RKE2 custom clusters.
+- Calico CNI for Windows RKE2 custom clusters
-- SAC releases of Windows Server (2004 and 20H2) are included in the technical preview.
+- SAC releases of Windows Server (2004 and 20H2) are included in the technical preview

 Windows Support for RKE2 Custom Clusters requires choosing Calico as the CNI.